 Build Recessed Shelves

 Common in kitchens, bathrooms, and hallways, recessed shelves are an awesome way to make use of every available inch of vertical space.
 Because they sit inside the wall itself, these space-saving shelves provide storage without requiring you to add more furniture to your home.
-Looking for a weekend project?
-Try this recessed shelves tutorial from the DIY Network!

 Embrace Furniture with Hidden Storage